 About The Artist Governor Matt Mead & myself 2018

-She is a member of Oil Painters of America, American Women Artists, Sublette County Mixed Media, Teton Plein Air Painters, Art Association of Jackson Hole, & is a past president of the Wyoming Artists Association (WAA).
+She is a member of Oil Painters of America, American Women Artists, Sublette County Mixed Media, Teton Plein Air Painters, Art Association of Jackson Hole, & is a member & past president of the Wyoming Artists Association (WAA).

 Honors include: "Presidents Choice" at the 2015 Wyoming Artists Assn.
 (WAA) Convention & Art Show, the "Headwaters Purchase Award" at the 2015 Susan K. Black miniature art show, Congressional Award at the 2017 & 2018 WAA Art Show, for which her paintings hung in Wyoming's congressional offices at the capital building in Washington D.C. for a year, the Governor's Capital Art Exhibition in 2018, 2nd place in the 2018 Plein Air in the Parks event in Sinks Canyon State Park, and the Wyoming Artists' Assn's "Grand Wyoming Artist" for 2019.